 2. Change and Shuffle Meeting Venues

-While your conference room may be stacked with the latest tech and gadgetry for holding all sorts of meetings, it doesn’t have the spice of variety.
-Workers may attach negative sentiments to your regular meeting room, in the long run, repressing innovative thinking.
+While your conference room may be stacked with the latest tech and gadgetry for holding all sorts of gatherings, it doesn’t have the spice of variety.
+Workers may attach negative sentiments to your regular conference room, in the long run, repressing innovative thinking.

 A different location breathes new life into meetings and gets your creative juices following.
 In addition, a new atmosphere can help build team collaboration and motivate workers to try out new things.